 We want to hear from you.

-If you’re an Android user who has been waiting for a feature to block hidden third-party trackers in your apps, the wait is almost over.
-With one download of the DuckDuckGo app you’ll soon be able to block app trackers detected by App Tracking Protection while also getting the other protections available from our all-in-one privacy app: private search, website protection, email protection, and more.
+If you’re an Android user who has been waiting for a feature to block most hidden third-party trackers in your apps, the wait is almost over!
+With one download of the DuckDuckGo app you’ll soon be able to block app trackers via App Tracking Protection while also getting the other protections available from our all-in-one privacy app: private search, website protection, email protection, and more.
 These multiple layers of protection enable you to go about your daily online activities with more peace of mind, knowing you’re more protected.

 Note: This blog post has been edited since initial publication to stay up to date with our evolving product offerings.